Josh Jackson (rugby league)

 At representative level he has played for NSW Country, New South Wales in the State of Origin series, and Australia.

 Background

-Jackson was born in Gulgong, New South Wales, Australia.
+Jackson was born in Gulgong in the Central Tablelands region of New South Wales, Australia.

 He played his junior football for the Gulgong Bull Terriers and Mudgee Dragons.
 In 2007 his family moved to Newcastle, New South Wales.
 In Newcastle, Jackson played for the Valentine-Eleebana Red Devils and Lakes United Seagulls.
 In 2009, he was signed by the Newcastle Knights.
 He played for the Knights' S. G. Ball Cup team.